systemd.target — Target unit configuration

 This unit type has no specific options.
 See systemd.unit(5) for the common options of all unit configuration files.
 The common configuration items are configured in the generic [Unit] and [Install] sections.
 A separate [Target] section does not exist, since no target-specific options may be configured.

-and to establish standardized names for synchronization points
+Targets establish standardized names for synchronization points during boot and shutdown.
+Importantly,

-units are a more flexible replacement for SysV runlevels in the
+Target units provide a more flexible replacement for SysV runlevels in the classic SysV init

-which are used by the SysV runlevel compatibility code in systemd.
+exist which are used by the SysV runlevel compatibility code in systemd, see

 There are no implicit dependencies for target units.